FAQ

 The NCDNCR will coordinate the review of land eligibility, relying on other agencies with relevant expertise for certification.
 Detailed review criteria will be available later this summer.

-How is the value of the donation determined?
+How should the value of the donation be substantiated?

 How much credit is allowed per donation?

 Generally, up to 25% of the fair market value, not to exceed $500,000 for C Corporations or $250,000 for individuals, may be available for tax credit.
+The cap on annual credit may affect the amount of credit approved (see details below).
 Credit may be carried forward for five years.
-Additional details are found in the legislation which should be understood before applying for tax credit.
+Additional details are found in the legislation which should be understood before applying for tax credit (see N.C.G.S.
+105-153.11 and N.C.G.S.
+105-130.34).

 How much credit is available in total for the program each year?

-There is a maximum of $5 million in tax credit allowed each year for all donations.
+A maximum of $5 million in tax credit is allowed each year for all donations.
 Farmland and forestland will be given priority consideration for the first $3.25 million each year.
 If the total demand exceeds $5 million in a year, credit will be pro-rated among all certified applications received by NCDOR.

 All eligible and certified donations will be considered for tax credits on a pro-rated basis, not on a first-come, first-served basis.